 For the award of a major in Econometrics, students complete:

-1. Two junior prerequisite units of study (12 credit points), as follows:
+(1) 12 credit points in junior prerequisite units of study, as follows:

-+ Students enrolled in the Bachelor of Commerce and related combined degrees must complete BUSS1020 as a prerequisite for this major (as it is a core unit for their programs, rather than the ECMT alternative.
++ Students enrolled in the Bachelor of Commerce and related combined degrees MUST complete BUSS1020 as a prerequisite for this major (as it is a core unit for these programs.

 (i) 12 credit points in compulsory units of study, as follows: